Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: GW space-time method with Gaussian basis functions and periodic boundary conditions

+a subsequent matrix inversion and transformation to real space, as shown in detail in Appendix~\ref{app:RI} which contains a derivation of Eq.~\eqref{eRI}/\eqref{epRI}.

-with cutoff radius $\rc$.
-The tensor~$(\mu\bR_1\,\nu\bR_2 \,|\,P\bR )$ can be understood as deriving from the resolution of the identity with the truncated Coulomb metric (RI-tCm)~\cite{Jung2005,wilhelm2021,Bussy2024} (see Appendix~\ref{app:RI} for details on periodic RI).
-The cutoff radius $\rc$ is typically chosen in the order of a few {\AA}ngstroms~\cite{wilhelm2021,Bussy2024, Graml2024}.
+The cutoff radius $\rc$ from Eq.~\eqref{e6c} is typically chosen in the order of a few {\AA}ngstroms~\cite{wilhelm2021,Bussy2024, Graml2024}.
 In the limit $\rc\rightarrowtext0$, RI-tCm is equivalent to the RI with the overlap metric which suffers from a slow convergence with respect to the RI basis set size~\cite{Vahtras1993, Jung2005}.
 In the limit of $\rc\rightarrowtext\infty$, RI-tCM is equivalent to the RI with the Coulomb metric where the convergence with the RI basis set size is fast.
-The drawback of the Coulomb metric is that tensor elements $(\mu\bR_1\,\nu\bR_2 |P\bR )$ from Eq.~\eqref{e5c} with the Coulomb operator only decay polynomially for $|\bR_1\mt\bR|\rightarrowtext\infty$ and $|\bR_2\mt\bR|\rightarrowtext\infty$ which prohibits the application of RI with the Coulomb metric in this algorithm.
-When truncating the Coulomb operator as in Eq.~\eqref{e6c} at finite $\rc$ and when using Gaussian basis functions, the tensor~$(\mu\bR_1\nu\bR_2|P\bR)$ decays like a Gaussian for $|\bR_1\mt\bR|\rightarrowtext\infty$ and $|\bR_2\mt\bR|\rightarrowtext\infty$.
-We make use of this shortrange property in Eq.~\eqref{chiT}, where we only need to sum over a limited number of cells~$\bR_1$ and~$\bR_2$ with small $|\bR_1|,|\bR_2|$.
-It has been shown that RI-tCm converges quickly with the size of the auxiliary basis~$\{\varphi_P^\bR\}$.~\cite{Jung2005,wilhelm2021}
+The drawback of the Coulomb metric is that tensor elements $(\mu\bR\,\nu\bT \,|\,P\bP ) $ from Eq.~\eqref{e5c} with the Coulomb operator only decay polynomially for $|\bR{-}\bP|\rightarrowtext\infty$ and $|\bT{-}\bP|\rightarrowtext\infty$ which prohibits the application of RI with the Coulomb metric in this algorithm.
+When truncating the Coulomb operator as in Eq.~\eqref{e6c} at finite $\rc$ and when using Gaussian basis functions, the tensor~$(\mu\bR\,\nu\bT \,|\,P\bP ) $ decays like a Gaussian for $|\bR{-}\bP|\rightarrowtext\infty$ and $|\bT{-}\bP|\rightarrowtext\infty$.
+It has been shown that RI-tCm converges quickly with the size of the auxiliary basis~$\{\varphi_P^\bR\}$.~\cite{Jung2005,wilhelm2021} } The density response~$\chi_{PQ}^\bR(i\tau)\eqt \braket{\varphi^\bo_P|\chi(i\tau)|\varphi^\bR_Q}$ in imaginary time in the RI basis~$\{\varphi^\bR_P\}$ can be obtained as (see Appendix~\ref{sec:derivationchi} for a derivation and Appendix~\ref{sec:parallelchi} for parallel implementation)

+where $\bR$ is a lattice vector inside the SC [Eq.~\eqref{e28}], $\bR_1,\bR_2,\bS_1,\bS_2$ are lattice vectors. \reviewnew{Note that we only sum over cells~$\bR_1$ and~$\bR_2$ with small $|\bR_1|,|\bR_2|$ because of the sparsity of the three-centre integrals~\eqref{e5c}.}

 Following the $GW$ space-time method,~\cite{rojas_1995,Graml2024} we transform the polarizability from real space and time to the Brillouin zone and frequency